t41372/Open-LLM-VTuber/README.md

 To use MemGPT, you need to have the MemGPT server configured and running.
 You can install it using `pip` or `docker` or run it on a different machine.
 Check their [GitHub repo](https://github.com/cpacker/MemGPT) and [official documentation](https://memgpt.readme.io/docs/index).

+> :warning:
+> I recommend you installing MemGPT either in a separate python virtual environment or in docker, because there is currently a dependency conflict between this project and MemGPT (on fastapi it seems).
+You can check this issue [Can you please upgrade typer version in your dependancies #1382](https://github.com/cpacker/MemGPT/issues/1382).

 Here is a checklist:
 - Install memgpt
 - Configure memgpt